How to Manage Debt When You're Retired

 Get a Job

 Taking a part-time job in retirement can help you manage and reduce your debt.
-You can put all of your extra income towards your debt, reducing your monthly payments quickly and bringing your budget into a positive place.
+Jumping back into the workforce may not be an exciting prospect once you've decided to retire, but you can put any of that non-retirement income towards your debt, reducing your monthly payments quickly and bringing your budget into a positive place.

 Get Out of Debt Before You Retire